andreiciceu/dotfiles/CV/CV.md

 - from Twig (with JQuery and SCSS) and EmberJS to NextJS (React) and API-only on the PHP part

 I've helped build:
-- the infrastructure: Kubernetes on IntoVPS.com, MySQL Database in a hosterion.ro managed VM, S3 for file storage, JWT for authentication
+- __the infrastructure__: Kubernetes on IntoVPS.com, MySQL Database in a hosterion.ro managed VM, S3 for file storage, JWT for authentication; faced by a load balancer (ingress-nginx), and Nginx
-- Backend: PHP Symfony 3
+- __Backend__: PHP Symfony 3, with Continuous integration & testing with GitHub actions, deployment into K8S cluster
-- FrontEnd: NextJS, React-Native, EmberJS
+- __FrontEnd__: NextJS, React-Native, EmberJS
+- __Mobile app__: React Native Android/iOS, with SQLite, Redux, Push notifications, Analytics, Fastlane integration with GitHub actions for atumoatic releases
-- CI/CD: GitHub Actions, with automatic deployment on GitHub releases
+- __CI/CD__: GitHub Actions, with automatic deployment on GitHub releases
     - Reporting using Sentry.io and Prometheus for k8 health
-- Testing: PHPUnit, Jest
+- __Testing__: PHPUnit, Jest
-- Integrated services: Sentry.io, Netopia Mobilpay Card Payments, D7SMS, Facebook (Auth, Friends), Apple Login, In App Purchases (Process & Verify), Analytics (Google & Firebase), AdMob, Teracomm SMS Payment, Gmail SMTP, Slack, Zoom
+- __Integrated services__: Sentry.io, Netopia Mobilpay Card Payments, D7SMS, Facebook (Auth, Friends), Apple Login, In App Purchases (Process & Verify), Analytics (Google & Firebase), AdMob, Teracomm SMS Payment, Gmail SMTP, Slack, Zoom

 The transition to NextJS, Kubernetes and Github Actions was a major step , as it improved a the developers life, ease of updates, stability and quality of the product.
 Over the years, I've worked with 6 developers.
 Currently the project is in maintenance mode, and has a dedicated team for marketing & support.